Anoushka Shankar: Career

 Having released three albums of Indian classical music, Shankar took several years away from recording and focused her energy on establishing herself as a solo concert performer outside of her father's ensemble.
 In that time, she toured worldwide, playing an average of 50–60 concerts per year.
 2005 brought the release of her fourth album, RISE, her first self-produced, self-composed, non-classical album, earning her another Grammy nomination in the Best Contemporary World Music category.
-In February 2006 she became the first Indian to play at the Grammy Awards, playing material from RISE.
+In February 2006, she became the first Indian to play at the Grammy Awards, playing material from RISE.

 Shankar, in collaboration with Indian producer, composer and musician Karsh Kale, released Breathing Under Water on 28 August 2007.
 It is a mix of classical sitar and electronica beats and melodies.
 Notable guest vocals included her half-sister Norah Jones, Sting, and her father, who performed a sitar duet with her.

-In 2011 Shankar signed with record label Deutsche Grammophon as an exclusive artist.
+In 2011, Shankar signed with record label Deutsche Grammophon as an exclusive artist.
 This marked the beginning of a prolific recording and creative period for Shankar, during which time she continued to refine the sitar sound and musical ideas she had become known for.
 She earned a third Grammy Award nomination in 2013 for Traveller, an exploration of the shared history between flamenco and Indian classical music, which was produced by Javier Limón and featured artists such as Buika, Pepe Habichuela and Duquende.
-As Shankar had begun to do with RISE, she created a specially handpicked ensemble of musicians with whom to perform this cross-genre music, and played over a hundred concerts worldwide in support of Traveller.
-In 2013 she released a personal album called Traces of You, which was released several months after the death of her father.
+As Shankar had begun to do with RISE, she created a specially handpicked ensemble of musicians with whom to perform this cross-genre music, and played more than a hundred concerts worldwide in support of Traveller.
+In 2013, she released a personal album called Traces of You, which was released several months after the death of her father.
 Produced by Nitin Sawhney, and featuring her half-sister Norah Jones as the sole vocal performer, Traces of You earned Shankar a fourth Grammy nomination in the World Music category.
-In July 2015 Shankar released Home, her first purely classical album of Indian ragas.
+In July 2015, Shankar released Home, her first purely classical album of Indian ragas.
 Self-composed and produced, Home was recorded over a week in October 2014 in Shankar's new, purpose-built home-studio.